Samsung just cut the price of Galaxy S9 and S8 handsets by £100+

 Click here to get these deals direct from Samsung

 Samsung is also offering its S9 and S8 smartphones with 0% finance meaning you can spread the cost without paying a penny more than the phone price.
-Plus, you can get up to £200 trade-in, bringing the price down lower than ever.
+Plus, you can get up to £350 trade-in (the average, Samsung says, is £200), bringing the price down lower than ever.

 If you're into the idea of grabbing one of these then you can get these Samsung Galaxy deals right now - but hurry, as the sale is only running for two weeks meaning you need to get business done by Thursday, 4 October.